bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Closures In Depth

-A closure is when a parent function returns another function; however, the returned inner function still has access to its parent functions scope including variables and arguments.
+A closure is when a parent function returns another function; however, the returned inner function still has access to the parent functions scope, including variables and arguments.

-Whenever we have a function that returns another function we have the possiblity of creating a closure.
-If the returned function accesses the outer functions variables or arugments then that is considered closure.
-Closure 'scopes' the outer functions variables and arguments.
-This allows us to create `private variables` which we will discuss in further detail later.
-Quick note, the terms outerfunction and parent function are synonymous.
+Whenever we have a function that returns another function we have the *possiblity* of creating a closure.
+If the returned function accesses the outer functions variables or arugments then that is considered a closure.
+Closures will 'scope' the outer functions variables and arguments.
+The inner function will be able to acccess these variables or parameters even after the parent function has already returned.
+Sometimes this is referred to as creating `private variables` which we will discuss in further detail later.
+Quick note, the terms outerfunction and parent function are synonymous in this post.

 Lets take a look at a brief example of closure.